nanostudio-org/nanogp2/README.md

 Replace `YOUR_WEB_SERVER` and `USER_ID` with the correct values for your nanogp2 instance.

-For security reason, the report is generated in the user's folder on the server.
+For security reason, the report is generated in the user's folder on the server (`nanogp2/admin/users/USER_ID/content.txt`).